Athletics

 Knowledge Base

-List of 8 items.
+List of 6 items.

 • Concussions

 Punahou School’s Concussion Management Program (CMP) ensures student athletes return to athletic participation safely.
-CMP aligns Punahou School with the National Athletic Trainers’ Association Position Statement: Management of Sport Concussion, 2014; the Consensus Statement on Concussion in Sport: the 6th International Conference on Concussion in sport held in Amsterdam, October 2022; the National Federation of State High School Association (NFHS) Concussion Guidelines 2009 and New Rules Release March 2010.
+CMP aligns Punahou School with the Hawaii Concussion Law (ACT 262) and the National Athletic Trainers’ Association Position Statement: Management of Sport Concussion, 2014; the Consensus Statement on Concussion in Sport: the 6th International Conference on Concussion in sport held in Amsterdam, October 2022; the National Federation of State High School Association (NFHS) Concussion Guidelines 2009 and New Rules Release March 2010.
 The National Athletic Trainers’ Association Position Statement and the NFHS Association Concussion Guidelines were developed by physicians, a neuropsychologist and athletic trainers trained in concussion management.
 The NFHS Association established a new rule in the fall of 2010, “any player who shows signs, symptoms or behaviors associated with a concussion must be removed from the game and shall not return to play until cleared by an appropriate health-care professional.”

 Read the Full Concussion Management Policy